 In turn, health care partnering means that you will feel less alone and isolated with the responsibilities of caregiving.
-Additionally, you will be more informed and confident in your caregiving role and prepared for the future.
+Additionally, you will be more informed and confident in your family caregiving role and prepared for the future.
 For more information on this topic, see our Elizz article entitled Caregiver Isolation.

 As a partner with health care providers, you, as the primary caregiver, may become the:

 - Decision Maker

 Tips for building a positive relationship with health care teams

-Utilize these tips to assist both you and the person in your care:
+Utilize these caregiver tips to assist both you and the person in your care:

 - Clearly and respectfully communicate the care recipient’s wants, needs, progress, and challenges to the health care team.

-- Keep a folder of the care recipient’s health information including previous appointment notes, with a list of all medications (including vitamins) and allergies.
+- Keep a folder of the care recipient’s health information including previous appointment notes with a list of all current medications (including vitamins) and allergies.